-The Argentine government has historically exercised significant influence over the economy, and financial institutions, in particular, have operated in a highly regulated environment.
-In the first quarter of 2012, the Central Bank's Charter was amended resulting in an increase influence of government over the financial system.
-For example, in June 2012, the Central Bank established that certain financial entities, including us, must allocate an amount equal to at least 5% of the monthly average of the daily balance of the deposits held with such entities by the non-financial private sector, at a fixed interest rate in Pesos determined by the Central Bank, to fund investment projects for the acquisition of capital goods; the construction of plants; the marketing of goods or the acquisition of property (subject in this case to certain additional requirements).
-The Central Bank extended the term of this ruling in December 2012 and in December 2013.
-Furthermore, the Central Bank sets certain regulations that provides more control over the relationship between them and their customers and imposed the obligation to report any change in their fees with a prior 90-day notice.
-In addition, in February 2014, the Central Bank established that the net global position in foreign currency of financial institutions cannot exceed the lesser of 30% of the RPC or the liquid funds of the institution.
-As a result, financial entities, including us, sold part of their position in U.S. dollars to comply with such rule.
-We cannot assure that laws and regulations currently governing the economy or the banking sector will not continue to change in the future or that any changes will not adversely affect our business, financial condition and results of operations.
+Since June 2012, the Central Bank has established a new regime to finance productive investment by which certain financial entities, including us, must allocate an amount equal to at least 5.0% of the monthly average of the daily balance of the deposits held with such entities by the non-financial private sector, at a fixed interest rate in Pesos determined by the Central Bank, to fund investment projects for the acquisition of capital goods; the construction of plants; the marketing of goods or the acquisition of property (subject in this case to certain additional requirements).
+The Central Bank extended the term of this ruling in December 2012, December 2013 and December 2014.
+In December 2014, the Central Bank increased the required monthly average of the daily balance of deposits held and assigned to such credit lines from 5.0% to 6.5%.